Noble Order of Saint George of Rougemont: From the French Revolution to abolition (1824)

 Most of the members were killed during the revolution and the Napoleonic Wars.
 There were only 25 members left in 1814.

 In 1816, at the end of the war, the survivors gathered under the leadership of a colonel of the dragoons, Charles-Emmanuel, marquis of Saint-Mauris (1735–1839), baron de Chatenois et de la Villeneuve, comte de Saulx et Genevrey, then Maréchal of the camps and armies of the king and inspector general of the national guard.

 The 1768 statutes were revised and new knights were made for a total of 78 in 1817, the year of the last dubbing ceremony.

 But the order was abolished in 1824 by a decree from the king that forbade the wearing of insignia other than those of royal orders.
 The last knight was the marquis Jouffroy d'Alban who died in 1869, at which time the order became extinct.

 Revivals

 The order was revived in the 1920s, when it was headed by several individuals with reputedly false claims to titles of nobility.
 Among its members were said to be a number of French, Italian, and American generals and admirals, as well as German and Italian archdukes, the presidents of several South American countries, and a justice of the New York Supreme Court.
 Nothing further is known of this revival after 1936, when one of its members was fined for wearing false orders and impersonating a general.
 Nevertheless, the order was included in a list of false orders by the Holy See in 1953.

-More recently the order has been revived again as an international confraternity with a website that lists delegations in France, Germany, Italy, Japan, China and other countries.